pottendo/pottendo-SK64-network/README_network.md

 This is explained in detail in the section [USB stack, power consumption and CPU temperature](#usb-stack-power-consumption-and-cpu-temperature).
 A Raspberry Pi 3A+ is less affected unless it is inside of an enclosure without any airflow.

 ### Recommended setting for jumper "A13-BTN"
-Until the following is resolved by a software change it is recommended to leave the jumper A13-BTN open or set to BTN.
+Until the following is resolved by a software change it is recommended to leave the jumper A13-BTN  set to BTN.

 The Sidekick64 PCB can be configured to listen to the signal A13 of the C64/C128 by closing the "A13-BTN" jumper in position A13.
 The main purpose of this setting is to emulate the presence of a C128 function ROM in software (while the real socket U36 stays empty).
 If you are not running Sidekick64 with a C128 or while you are not trying to emulate a function ROM at a C128, the jumper setting A13 is not mandatory.

 Background: During tests of the network kernel we have observed that the menu screen refresh might be affected if the signal jumper is set to A13.
 This is most obvious in the network setting subscreen of the Sidekick menu where the CPU temperature is displayed and the screen will automatically refresh itself regularly.
 The Sidekick64 network enabled kernel uses an NMI based screen refresh while the menu is active.
 It seems that the A13 signal influences the triggering of NMIs.

 ### Network reliability
 Depending on the current emulation type Sidekick64 may be too busy to handle network traffic in parallel without instabilities in the emulation of the current payload.
 This typically applies to cartridge emulation like EasyFlash, NeoRAM or Freezer cartridges.
 This means, network connectivity will hibernate while Sidekick64 emulates a cartridge.
 Pressing the Sidekick64 reset button for a more than one second will stop the emulation, bring the Sidekick menu back up and also continue network connectivity.

 Cable-based ethernet with the Raspberry Pi 3B+ works reliable after hibernation but WLAN needs to reconnect to the Access point and may freeze the Sidekick64 if it fails to do so.
 In a lucky situation the reconnect only takes two or three seconds.